1nfocalypse/Cracking-Chaos/README.md

 - All implementations are annotated whenever possible for clarity

 ## Who is this for?
-This project was originally developed for DEFCON 33's Cryptography and Privacy Village.
-While it was not selected for presentation, it's been made completely public under the MIT license to still benefit the wider community.
+This project was originally developed for DEFCON 33's Cryptography and Privacy Village, presented as "Cracking Chaos: Making, Using, and Breaking PRNGs".
+It has been made completely public as both a reference for attendees and as an educational tool for the wider public.
+When made public, the recording of the talk will also be linked here.

 Ideally, it should be useful to:
 - Engineers who want to thoroughly understand the PRNGs they're using, or implement them themselves.